 Do you have any unused credit cards?
 You might want to consider getting rid of them and cutting the limit on any cards you keep, because lenders will consider any credit cards to be drawn to their full limit.
 As an example, if you have two credit cards, one with a $5,000 limit and the other with $10,000, a lender will write down $15,000 in debt against you.

-When shopping for a mortgage, take time to consider the features of the loan product so you know if it suits your situation.
+When shopping for a loan, take time to consider the features of the loan product so you know if it suits your situation.
 Loan features can impact how much your lender will offer you, and this includes things like packaged products, offset account, and so on.

 5. Organise your financial affairs